 District Tournament Timeline

 Before the Tournament

-All districts are required to use Tabroom.com, Joy of Tournaments, or SpeechWire software for collecting online registration, scheduling rounds, and tabulating results.
+All districts are required to use Tabroom.com, or SpeechWire software for collecting online registration, scheduling rounds, and tabulating results.
 To learn what software your district is using, go to Tabroom.com and search for the name of your district.
 Click “Go” next to this year’s district tournament.
 This page will share the dates, location, and software of your district tournament.
 Contact your district chair for help with registration.

 Before your district tournament begins, make sure there is no outstanding balance on your NSDA account by logging in and clicking the “School Finances” button.
-If your district tournament is using Joy of Tournaments or SpeechWire, download the Single Entry Letters of Intent forms and have each of your double entered students and students interested in competing on your district’s World Schools Debate team complete the form.
+If your district tournament is using SpeechWire, download the Single Entry Letters of Intent forms and have each of your double entered students and students interested in competing on your district’s World Schools Debate team complete the form.
 This form will be collected by your district chair.
 If your district uses Tabroom.com, you will complete this form digitally as part of the online registration process.

 After the Tournament

 After each portion of your district tournament is completed, NSDA points will be auto-posted to your account.
 Do not enter these points manually!
 Coaches in the district have seven (7) days to protest any results; otherwise, they will be considered final.
 National Tournament registration opens for qualifying coaches after your entire district tournament series has been completed.
 The earliest coaches may begin registration is March 1.
 Coaches with qualified students will receive an email when they are eligible to register for the tournament and if any alternate students have been moved into a qualifying position.